giellalt/dict-sms-mul/00readme.txt

             </tg>

+5. CIP: te-elements have no reason d'etre in the dict files, yet I found a lot of them ==> MICHA: removed (what about <tr>?)

 6. CIP: POS values should be aligned to those from GT prp => pr ==> MICHA: I use adp instead of prp/pop